cesco-f/HAUFE-TC-Rick-Morty/README.md

 Create a ```.env```  in both server and client folders following the ```.env.example``` files inside the two folders.

 ## Running the app
+Open an additional terminal.

-Open one terminal and run the following:
+In the first terminal run the following:

 ```bash
 $ cd server
 $ npm run start
 ```
-Open another terminal and run the following:
+In the second one run the following:

 ```bash
 $ cd client